ik5/dotvim/NEW_README.md

 The following (Neo)Vim configuration is to help me work with programming.

-The reason for it, is that I work with many technologies, sometimes changes per projects.
+The reason for it, is that I work with number of technologies.

 The main technologies that I'm placing emphases on are: